lmb-embrapa/machado/README.md

 machado is a Django app that contains tools to interact with a Chado database.
-Detailed documentation can be found in the **docs** directory ([INSTALL](http://machado.readthedocs.io/en/latest/installation.html)). machado is an acronym for 'Model Architecture for Chado'.
+Detailed documentation can be found in the **docs** directory ([INSTALL](http://machado.readthedocs.io/en/latest/installation.html)).

 ## Quick start